-State of Alaska Telecommunications Systems (SATS): the State of Alaska statewide telecommunications system microwave network, which is managed by APSCS.
+State of Alaska Telecommunications Systems (SATS): the State of Alaska statewide telecommunications system microwave network.

 System: the ALMR Communications System, as established in the Cooperative and Mutual Aid Agreement, and any and all System Design/System Analysis (SD/SA) and System Design/System Implementation (SD/SI) documents.